 We believe in creating spaces where people can gather regularly and share human experiences.

 We believe that art provides an incredible opportunity to build deep connections with others.
 It’s why we insist on short programs to allow time for socializing.
 It’s why we avoid scheduling private events.
 It’s why we encourage audience members to engage with and get to know one another.
 It’s one thing to have a nice night with a group of strangers; it’s another (and better, we think) to have familiar faces you can reliably encounter at community gatherings week in and week out.
 That’s why we think it’s important for groupmuses to be common occurrences: the more groupmuses we have, the more opportunities we give our communities to expand and to deepen.

 We want to spread Groupmuse all around the world, but never at the expense of our values or our community.

 A lot of organizations begin because a group of people have an earnest desire to do good, but often that good is accomplished through questionable means.
 We have a specific and well-articulated vision in mind, but we have also drafted this set of values to guide our journey there.
 Moreover, we diligently solicit feedback from our users after every groupmuse to make sure that the events we so proudly present are in keeping with our mission and our moral priorities.

 We believe in enabling others, entrusting them with our confidence and the power to make their own decisions.

-We want anyone, with any type of home, to be able to host a groupmuse.
+We want anyone to be able to host a groupmuse.
 We want anyone, at any income level, to be able to experience this music live.
 We want classical musicians to have the power not only to create their own performance opportunities, but also to build communities around their art.
 This music is a glorious facet of our heritage as humans and it belongs to all of us — that’s why we’re excited to put this power into the community’s hands.

 We believe that honesty, trust, and transparency are crucial building blocks for any community.